 One downside of living in Tollhouse is that it can take a long time to commute to work.
 In Tollhouse, the average commute to work is 33.12 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Tollhouse doesn't have a public transportation system that people use for their commute.
+Tollhouse is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Tollhouse overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Tollhouse, 22.51% have at least a bachelor's degree.